 Human-Computer Interaction specialists make information technology interesting, useful, and enjoyable.
-When information technology is an essential part of almost every single product and service, good design is more important than ever.
-The Master's Programme in Human-Computer Interaction will give you the theory and practice required to design well-functioning and innovative information technology interfaces, artefacts and services.
+Today, information technology is an essential part of our everyday life, and is part of almost every single product and service.
+Expertise in Human-Computer Interaction is crucial, whether you want to reinvent mobile phones, design the next generation social media, or use information technology to empower people with disabilities.

 Why this programme?

-methods, tools, and principles for the design of IT interfaces, artefacts and services
+learn methods, tools, and principles for design of IT interfaces, artefacts, and services;

-to study people when they use information technology, understand how they feel about it, and how they appropriate it for their own purposes
+study how people use information technology, understand how they feel about it, and how they appropriate it for their own purposes;

-to investigate and understand ethical and sustainability issues in IT design
+investigate and understand ethical and sustainability issues in IT design;

 The programme leads to a Master of Social Science (120 credits) with Human-Computer Interaction as the main field of study.

-The three first semesters in the Master's Programme in Human-Computer Interaction are organised into blocks of 15 credits each.
-The last semester is devoted to a Master’s thesis project.
+The first three semesters in the Master's Programme in Human-Computer Interaction (HCI) are organised into blocks of 15 credits each.
+The first semester provides an overview of human-computer interaction.
+It covers the theories, scientific methods both quantitative and qualitative, and practical knowledge.
 The second and third semester includes elective courses.

 A significant part of the knowledge will be acquired through practical (individual and group) work.
-Practical fieldwork with authentic tasks is used to complement the lectures and seminars.
+Practical fieldwork with tasks based on reality is used to complement the lectures and seminars.
+When doing group works, you will need to complete them together with your classmates.
+This way, you learn from each other and you train to be a team player.
+The skills will help you to raise up in your future career.

-The programme is offered in Uppsala.
-Instruction is in English.
+The programme is taught in Uppsala and the instruction is in English.

 Requirements: Academic requirements A Bachelor's degree, equivalent to a Swedish Kandidatexamen, from an internationally recognised university.
 Also required is 30 credits in IT-related fields of study.